|

 situation but if it is petroleum derived, for example, then it is

-fuel cells may provide an important source of energy in transport
+an important source of energy in transport applications.

-electric motors to conserve energy, and a few domestic cars are
+electric motors to conserve energy, and several domestic cars are

 now in production.
 The batteries are charged from the kinetic energy

-of the vehicle (eg when braking).
-Japan is leading the way with
+of the vehicle (eg when braking) and/or the ic engine.
+Japan led the way with

-and the Honda Insight are cars which use Nickel-metal Hydride
+and the Honda Insight are cars which pioneered the technology using Nickel-metal Hydride

 batteries (designed, it is claimed, to last as long as the car)

-during normal driving.
-Power is delivered to the wheels by either
+which are charged via an alternator during normal driving.
+Power output is delivered

 are dearer, for their class, than petrol and diesel cars (even taking